rmulhol/rmulhol.github.io/_posts/2015-07-23-starting-react-components.markdown

 The `<HomePage />` call exhibits React's syntax for instantiating components in JSX - they exist as their own element on the page (with whatever components reside on them nested further down).

-To mae this work the same as before, we need the `js/components/home_page.js` file to look like this:
+To make this work the same as before, we need the `js/components/home_page.js` file to look like this:[^3]

 {% gist 7cee0ed45ea4620b7310 %}